rjlupinek/odp-gcpapptest/GettingStarted.md

 Below is the list of variables required to successfully deploy your project.

-* Note: For variable with `<BRANCH>` suffix replace this with the GitHub repo branch you wish to tie to your GCP Project ID.
+* Note: For variables with `<BRANCH>` suffix replace this with the GitHub repo branch you wish to tie to your GCP Project ID.
+* Note: For variables with `<BRANCH>` suffix, you will need to configure these variables for each branch.
 * Note: All variables are of the type `string`.

 | Variable    |  Description    |